jgorham/stein_discrepancy/README.md

 # SteinDiscrepancy.jl

-## What is this so-called Stein Discrepancy?
+## What is this so-called Stein discrepancy?

 To improve the efficiency of Monte Carlo estimation, practitioners are turning to biased Markov chain Monte Carlo procedures that trade off